 Marine Biology Graduate Schools with Program Information

-Marine biology is the study of marine ecosystems, marine organisms and these organisms' interactions with other species and the environment.
+Marine biology programs instruct students in the complexities of marine ecosystems, marine organisms and these organisms' interactions within the environment.
 A graduate degree program in marine biology can prepare a student to conduct research or lab work for the government, engage in conservation or natural resource management work or teach undergraduate students.

-Finally, students may want to investigate a school's associations with marine laboratories and local aquariums.
-These associations may lead to internship opportunities that could lead to employment upon graduation.
-Internships may also make graduates more desirable to prospective employers.
+- Students may want to investigate a school's associations with marine laboratories and local aquariums, which may lead to internship opportunities.

 Marine Biology Graduate Program Information